InkDAO/gitbook/tutorials/me-page.md

 # Me Page

-The Me Page is your personal dashboard on decentralizedX where you can manage all your content - both created and subscribed.
+The Me Page is your personal dashboard on InkDAO where you can manage all your content - both created and subscribed.

 ## Accessing the Me Page